lpryszcz/htseq/doc/features.rst

    :type id_attribute: string or sequence of strings

    :param feature_type:
      If None, collect all features.
-If a string, restrict to only one type of features, e.g. 'exon'.
+If a list of strings, restrict to only those types of features e.g. 'exon' or 'gene' and 'pseudogene'.
-   :type feature_type: string or None
+   :type feature_type: list or None

    :param feature_query:
      If None, all features of the selected types will be collected.
 If a string, it has